Davi0k/express-jwt-authentication/README.md

 });
 ```

 The method behaves like any other **Express** middleware.
-Therefore, to manage token retrival, you can also use the typical `req`, `res` and `next` parameters provided by the framework.
+Therefore, the typical `req`, `res` and `next` parameters provided by the framework can be used to handle the token retrival.

 It must return a `string` containing the **JWT** to use, or `null` if none were provided within the **HTTP** request.